 Solstice sol (“sun”) and sistere (“to stand still”).

 There are three known Prehistoric burial mounds in this valley.
-One in the woodland 250m to the west of the carved stone and another pair 1km south where the Birch Hall and Scaling Becks merge to form the Roxby Beck.
+One in woodland 250m to the west of the carved stone and another pair 1km south where the Birch Hall and Scaling Becks merge to form the Roxby Beck.

-I follow the muddy footpath from Ridge lane down through the woods to a small gorge where a wooden bridge crosses the beck.
+I follow the muddy footpath from Ridge Lane down through the woods to a small gorge where a wooden bridge crosses the beck.
 The sound of running water is everywhere.
 The low solstice sun finally makes an appearance.

 At the top of the bank the woods give way to fields.
 The field is pegged out for pheasant shooting.
 I spot a wooden structure on the hillside roughly where the stone should be.

 The stone sits on swampy ground at the foot a low hill.
 The landowner has erected a fence around it.

 The stone is beautiful, it contains a number of different motifs, different sized cups, some with rings, linear motifs and a couple of faint rings that seem to ‘zone’ certain areas of the stone.
 Many of the cups are quite eroded, you have to move around the stone to catch the light falling across the surface, revealing the fainter carvings.

 Quite a lot of stone has been dumped on the boggy ground.
 A spring breaks through the ground beside at the stone and runs down through the field towards the Beck.

 The Solstice sun breaks through beside a dump of large boulders.